Deaths-Door/arkley/README.md

 arkley is a lightweight and offline math library that provides algebraic calculations, explanations, and descriptions of mathematical concepts.
 It aims to be a convenient and cost-effective solution for performing algebraic operations, providing step-by-step explanations for mathematical concepts, and serving as a comprehensive knowledge resource without the need for internet connectivity or relying on advanced technologies like AI or ML with often require an internet connection , paid plan or huge model to be distributed with it.

+`Note` : At this moment this library is in early development so features described below may not be implemented or working correctly

 ## Features

 * Algebraic Calculations: Perform algebraic operations such as addition, subtraction, multiplication, and division on numbers, variables, and expressions.
 Arkley is designed to handle various data types and provides accurate results for precise calculations.